 - We will receive concerns in any language by phone, online, fax, or mail.

 - OEO does not replace existing public school complaint systems, or local, state, and federal grievance or appeal procedures, and does not provide legal advice or representation.
+We encourage families, schools, and communities to resolve their concerns at the lowest levels possible.

 - OEO maintains confidentiality around all records, materials, and information gathered in the course of providing services, unless disclosure is otherwise required by law.
 To protect consumer privacy, OEO does not disclose any personally identifiable information in its data and reporting.